 However, in March 2020, in Connecticut, the governor waived the law temporarily to ensure quick and quality remote educational opportunities during the pandemic.
-Some advocates of the 2016 privacy law understand the need to waive the law to ensure continuity of quality education, but schools must notify parents, and transparency is equally important.
+Some advocates of the 2016 privacy law understand the need to waive the law to ensure the continuity of quality education, but schools must notify parents, and transparency is equally important.

 The director of education policy, Sara Kloek, stated that companies that have already been offering remote educational tools for several years are working to comply with privacy requirements.
 What’s concerning is the introduction of newer companies and those companies that aren’t even designed for education.

 The decision to shut down educational institutions came without any notice and was certainly implemented immediately.
-Schools did not have the time to plan and also consider privacy concerns when introducing remote learning tools.
+Schools did not have the time to plan and consider privacy concerns when introducing remote learning tools.
 This lack of pre-planning and immediate implementation could point to possible mistakes made by the schools.

 During the pandemic, Zoom became the leading conference call and meeting application.
 Zoom also stormed educational institutions with its free subscription for all K-12 schools.
 It quickly became a resource for educators in enhancing the quality of the “outside classroom environment.”
-The educational product by Zoom explicitly made for schools, is in line with the privacy guidelines of the Family Educational Rights and Privacy Act (FERPA), which is not available in its other product lines.
+The educational product by Zoom, explicitly made for schools, is in line with the privacy guidelines of the Family Educational Rights and Privacy Act (FERPA), which is not available in its other product lines.

 There is a serious concern over using other educational applications by the Parent Coalition for Data Privacy that does not follow the FERPA guidelines.
 They suggest that parents should cover up their children’s webcams.
 This concern arose when in 2019, there was a complaint filed against a company that would allegedly activate the webcam whenever they wanted.

 Some educators are not sure about the protocols for using remote learning tools.
-For example, teachers do not know whether they need parents’ permission to invite children below the age of 13 to join Facebook Live sessions for educational purposes.
+For example, teachers do not know whether they need parents’ permission to invite children below 13 to join Facebook Live sessions for educational purposes.
 Some schools want to implement rules for teachers and students to follow while on camera to reduce inappropriate behavior and ensure a conducive learning environment.

 One of the most concerning facts about student data privacy is the lack of awareness among parents about the laws that protect children from predatory activity or the different forms of digital marketing.